Mdeliaskhan04/Mdeliaskhan04/README.md

 Hey, I am Md Elias khan.
 I'm a passionate and detail-oriented Software Quality Assurance (SQA) Engineer with over 10 months of hands-on experience in manual testing and quality assurance.
 My mission is to ensure that every piece of software I work on is robust, reliable, and provides an excellent user experience.

 ***Recently I have got an oppurtunity to work as an internship in SQA Engineer at iCrew tecnologies.
 Now i am working here.
 Currently i am working a Mobile application project for Manual testing.
 For working on this project, I have learned many things in SQA and Manual testing.
+I have already testing two Mobile Application in manually at iCrew Technologies.

 🌟 Skills & Expertise:
 -Manual Testing: Expert in identifying defects and ensuring software quality through rigorous manual testing.